English Turn

-English Turn is a bend in the Mississippi River in New Orleans, Louisiana.
+English Turn is a bend in the Mississippi River in the metropolitan area of New Orleans, Louisiana.

 Etymology

 In 1699, French explorers Sauvolle and Jean-Baptiste Le Moyne de Bienville were exploring the lower Mississippi and encountered English ships.
 Bienville was successful in ordering the English out of the river, and the event left the name, English Turn, on the bend.

+English Turn neighborhood

+The English Turn neighborhood is a gated community that contains private property, a golf and country club, and swimming and tennis facilities.